 7. Reiterates the commitments and obligations of the Government of Yemen to promote and protect the human rights of all individuals within its territory and subject to its jurisdiction, and in that connection recalls that Yemen is a party to the International Convention on the Elimination of All Forms of Racial Discrimination, the Convention on the Elimination of All Forms of Discrimination against Women, the International Covenant on Civil and Political Rights, the International Covenant on Economic, Social and Cultural Rights, the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, the Convention on the Rights of the Child and the Optional Protocols thereto on the involvement of children in armed conflict and on the sale of children, child prostitution and child pornography, the Convention on the Rights of Persons with Disabilities, and the Convention relating to the Status of Refugees and the Protocol thereto, and looks forward to the Government continuing its efforts to promote and protect human rights;

-8. Expresses deep concern at the deteriorating human rights situation in Yemen, expresses its appreciation to donor States and to organizations working on improving the humanitarian situation, and calls upon the international community to provide financial support for the Yemen humanitarian response plan for 2016 and to fulfil its pledges to the relevant United Nations humanitarian appeal;
+8. Expresses deep concern at the deteriorating human rights and humanitarian situation in Yemen, expresses its appreciation to donor States and to organizations working on improving the humanitarian situation, and calls upon the international community to provide financial support for the Yemen humanitarian response plan for 2016 and to fulfil its pledges to the relevant United Nations humanitarian appeal;

 9. Invites all bodies of the United Nations system, including the Office of the High Commissioner, and Member States, to assist the transitional process in Yemen, including by supporting the mobilization of resources to tackle the consequences of the violence and the economic and social challenges faced by Yemen, in coordination with the international donor community and in accordance with the priorities set by the Yemeni authorities;

-10. Requests the High Commissioner, when allocating additional international human rights experts to its Yemen programme in coordination with the Government of Yemen, to work closely with the national independent commission of inquiry to enable it to establish the facts and circumstances of any violations and abuses, and to provide substantive technical assistance and advice, including in the areas of accountability and legal support, to enable the national commission to complete its investigatory work, which includes ensuring that the national commission investigates allegations of violation and abuse committed by all parties to the conflict, in line with international standards; requests the national commission to submit its final comprehensive report on alleged human rights violations and abuses in all parts of Yemen as soon as it is available; and encourages all parties to the conflict in Yemen to grant full access to and to cooperate fully and transparently with the national commission and the Office of the High Commissioner;
+10. Requests the High Commissioner for Human Rights to provide substantive technical assistance and advice, including in the areas of accountability and legal support to enable the National Commission to complete its investigatory work concerning allegations of violations and abuses committed by all relevant parties in Yemen to fulfil its mandate in line with international standards and finalise its comprehensive report on all alleged human rights violations and abuses before the 36th Human Rights Council, with both the National Commission and the OHCHR continuing to strengthen and improve their mutual cooperation;

+11. Also requests the High Commissioner for Human Rights to allocate additional international human rights experts to the Yemen OHCHR Office to complement the investigatory work of the National Commission while collecting and preserving information to establish the facts and circumstances of alleged violations and abuses, and encourages all parties to facilitate access and cooperation with the National Commission of Inquiry and OHCHR;

-11. Also requests the High Commissioner to present to the Human Rights Council, at its thirty-fifth session, an oral update on the human rights situation in Yemen, and at its thirty-sixth session, a report on the implementation of the present resolution on technical assistance and capacity-building in Yemen in the field of human rights.
+12. Requests further the High Commissioner for Human Rights to present to the Human Rights Council, at its 34th session, an oral update on the situation of human rights in Yemen, and the development and implementation of the present resolution; and to present to the Human Rights Council at its 36th session a written report on the situation of human rights including violations and abuses since September 2014, as well as on the implementation of technical assistance as stipulated in this resolution.